nicolaDeCristofaro/Target_Set_Selection_on_Real_World_Networks/README.md

 We want to select a node v of the graph and eliminate it from the graph following the rules below:
 - **CASE 1**: node v has threshold t (v) = 0 which means that the current set of nodes in S are able to activate v.
 In this case it will affect its neighboring nodes once active and then it can be eliminated from the graph.
-- **CASE 2**: node v has a lower degree than its threshold, so in this case the node v must be nbecessarily added to the current solution set S since there is no possibility to activate v through its neighbors, in other words, having a few link nobody can influence it.
+- **CASE 2**: node v has a lower degree than its threshold, so in this case the node v must be becessarily added to the current solution set S since there is no possibility to activate v through its neighbors, in other words, having a few links nobody can influence it.
 Coherently, its neighbors’ thresholds are decreased by 1, since they receive v’s influence.
 Once a node is added to S, it is deleted from the graph.
 - **CASE 3**: if the above cases do not occur Case 3 holds and a vertex is selected to be discarded; such a vertex is chosen as to maximize a properly chosen function that, for each node, is directly proportional to its remaining threshold and inversely proportional to its degree.